StreamingFlow/d4py/README.md

     	- "mpi": it distributes dataflow graph computations across multiple nodes (distributed memory) using the **Message Passing Interface (MPI)**.
     	- "multi": it runs multiple instances of a dataflow graph concurrently using **multiprocessing Python library**, offering parallel processing on a single machine.
     	- "zmq_multi": it runs multiple instances of a dataflow graph concurrently using **ZMQ library**, offering parallel processing on a single machine.
+        - "redis" : it runs multiple instances of a dataflow graph concurrently using **Redis library**.
   - **Dynamic workfload distribution -  support only stateless PEs**
     - "dyn_multi": it runs multiple instances of a dataflow graph concurrently using **multiprocessing Python library**.
 Worload assigned dynamically (but no autoscaling).
     - "dyn_auto_multi": same as above, but allows autoscaling.
 We can indicate the number of threads to use.
     - "dyn_redis": it runs multiple instances of a dataflow graph concurrently using **Redis library**.
-Worload assigned dynamically (but no autocasling).
+Workload assigned dynamically (but no autocasling).
     - "dyn_auto_redis": same as above, but allows autoscaling.
 We can indicate the number of threads to use.
   - **Hybrid workload distribution - supports stateful and stateless PEs**
     - "hybrid_redis": it runs multiple instances of a dataflow graph concurrently using **Redis library**.
 Hybrid approach for workloads: Stafeless PEs assigned dynamically, while Stateful PEs are assigned from the begining.